mozilla/release-services/README.md

     pip install -e docs

-then run `relengapi` to run the server in the foreground.
+then run `relengapi serve` to run the server in the foreground.
 This tool has some command-line options that may be useful; see its `--help`.

 ### Writing a Blueprint